AugustoPerin/Breast_Cancer_Classification/README.md

 ## Dataset

 The dataset used in this project is the Wisconsin Diagnostic Breast Cancer (WDBC) dataset.
 It consists of features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 The features include various measurements related to the characteristics of cell nuclei.
-The dataset is available in the `data` folder.
+The dataset is available in (https://query.data.world/s/tsceosr23236cbv6l63xscqoy7vrsn?dws=00000)

 ## Dependencies